Pikes Peak Regional Medical Center Association

 PPRMCA completed development of Pikes Peak Regional Hospital in October 2007.

-PPRMCA built and owns the 20-acre campus and hospital facility, and has an operating partnership with Iasis Healthcare, which owns and runs the hospital business.
+PPRMCA built and owns the 20-acre campus and hospital facility, and has an operating partnership with Pike Peak Regional Hospital, which owns and runs the hospital business.

 PPR Hospital is a grassroots development with no tax revenue dependence and no government ownership.

-The PPR Medical Campus includes a Medical Office Building, the Forest Ridge Senior Care center, and expansion sites for four additional facilities.
+The PPR Medical Campus includes a Medical Office Building, Forest Ridge Senior Living, and expansion sites for additional facilities.

 PPRMCA is governed by a Board of Directors comprised of local citizens.